 Reading the Meter

-Sweetwater Authority has 1 basic type of water meter.
+Sweetwater Authority has one basic type of water meter.
 This water meter is read like an odometer.
 Simply read the number across the counter.
+How to Read Your Water Meter (PDF)

 Recording Water Use